This baked mac and cheese for two is perfect for those times when you want something simple, delicious, comforting and date night in!

 My answer to this was using a good sharp cheddar, nutmeg and cayenne pepper.
 Consequently using a white cheddar makes the mac look a little anemic, but not if it is baked!
 Just look at those nice orange-y edges.
 If this is not enough for you, use a marbled or orange cheddar or american cheese – also try adding other cheeses!
 I typically stick with cheddar… but experiment!

 For me solving those debacles made mac and cheese that comforting meal for me that everyone else was already enjoying.
 If you’re like me, I may have solved your problems!
-If not, hopefully I opened your eyes to the soak technique!
+If not, hopefully, I opened your eyes to the soaking technique!

 I hope you enjoy this recipe as much as I do – whether I am with someone or by myself!